Siilbon/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Karl Siil

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on April 24th 2018.

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+I'm going to work on Free Code Camp modules to get better with HTML and web developement so that I can build a cool personal portfolio and learn some D3.js

 ### R1D2